 What is Inflammation of the Mouth?

-Inflammation in your dog’s mouth can be referred to as stomatitis and/or ulcerative stomatitis.
+Inflammation in your dog’s mouth might be referred to as stomatitis and/or ulcerative stomatitis.
 This oral condition is painful and can cause your dog to avoid eating and drinking.
 Typically, the result of a dental problem like a large amount of plaque on your dog’s teeth and gums, the condition can also result from an underlying issue (for example, diabetes, thyroid conditions, cancer or an autoimmune condition).
 You may observe redness and swelling of his gums and your dog will likely experience pain.
-Upon observing inflammation in your dog’s mouth, you will want to immediately take him to the veterinarian.
+Upon observing inflammation in your dog’s mouth, you will want to take him to the veterinarian.